ftl-tools/project-explorer/design_docs/project_explorer.md

 # Project Explorer

 The project explorer is a [VSCode extension](/design_docs/vscode_extensions.md) that helps developers navigate and manage their projects more effectively.
-The extension is developed by team `ftl-tools` and has id `project-explorer`.
+The extension is developed by team `ftl-tools` and has id `ftl-project-explorer`.
 The extension is released under the MIT license, it's repository field is this repository.
 The code for the extension can be found in the `outputs/vscode_extension_code/` folder.
 This document outlines the major parts of the extension and how they work together.

 ## Project Explorer Views